jnbrq/libcxxdes/docs/awaitables.md

 ### await_suspend

-`void T::await_suspend(coro_handle)` is called in case the current coroutine is to be suspended.
+`void T::await_suspend(coroutine_handle)` is called in case the current coroutine is to be suspended.
 It usually creates a `token` object (with `new token{...}`) to resume the current coroutine, and it might also schedule it (as in the case of `cxxdes::core::timeout`).
 The newly created `token` object should be stored as part of the awaitable object to be returned later by `await_token`.

 ### await_token